dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 # Breaking changes in EF Core 7.0 (EF7)

-API and behavior changes have the potential to break existing applications updating to EF Core 7.0 (EF7) are be documented here.
+The following API and behavior changes have the potential to break existing applications updating to EF Core 7.0.

 ## Target Framework